tduyng/tduyng.github.io/content/blog/enum-typescript/index.md

 I hope this article reaches many people, helps you optimize your use of TypeScript in your project.
 Feel free to read the comments or provide feedback on [my medium post](https://tduyng.medium.com/why-you-might-be-using-enums-in-typescript-wrong-6d9c5742db5a).
 Happy coding!

----
-Enjoyed this article?
-For more technical content on Typescript or backend development, stay updated by following my blog through [RSS feeds](https://tduyng.com/subscribe/)